-We focus much of our marketing efforts on businesses and institutions with significant budgets and recurring staffing needs.
+We focus much of our marketing efforts on businesses and institutions with significant budgets and recurring staffing and digital transformation needs.
 We constantly look to develop relationships with new clients.
 In addition, we continuously work to penetrate our existing client relationships to deeper levels.

-Our marketing is conducted through account executives within two sales channels (wholesale and retail).
-Our IT consultants and their skill sets can be marketed within both sales channels.
-There are numerous occasions where a consultant will end a project within one channel and immediately start a new project within the other channel.
-When a consultant is on "paid bench" (between projects), account executives from both sales channels have the ability to market the consultant within their respective client base.
+Selling is conducted through account executives within two sales channels (wholesale and retail).
+Our IT associates and their skillsets can be marketed within both sales channels.
+There are numerous occasions where an associate will end a project within one channel and immediately start a new project within the other channel.
+When an associate is on "paid bench" (between projects), account executives from both sales channels have the ability to market the associate within their respective client base.

 The wholesale channel consists of system integrators and other IT staffing firm customers with a need to supplement their ability to attract highly-qualified temporary technical computer personnel.
 Over the last several years, more of our revenues have come from the wholesale channel as a percentage of total revenues.
-However, with the acquisition of Hudson IT, which has a strong stable of direct end-user clients in the retail channel, the wholesale channel in 2015 represented 67% of our total revenues compared to 77% in 2014.
+However, with the acquisition of Hudson IT, which has a strong stable of direct end-user clients in the retail channel, the wholesale channel in 2016 represented 60% of our total revenues compared to 67% in 2015 and 77% in 2014.
 Most of our strategic relationships in this channel are established at the vice president / sales director level.
 Account executives generally are responsible for expanding existing client relationships.
 We supplement these marketing activities through our sales organization in India, whose account executives target smaller IT staffing clients within the wholesale channel.
 Generally, these account executives call (telesales) on potential new customers within an assigned U.S. territory.

 Our retail channel focuses on customers that are end-users of IT staffing services.
-Revenues from this channel represented 33% of our total revenues in 2015, which is up materially from previous years due to the Hudson IT acquisition.
+Revenues from this channel represented 40% of our total revenues in 2016, which is up materially from previous years due to the Hudson IT acquisition.
 Account executives at our branch operations call on, and meet with, potential new customers and are also responsible for maintaining existing client relationships within their geographic territory.
 Account executives are paired with recruiters and both receive incentive compensation based on revenue generation activities using a localized sales and recruitment model.
-Within the retail channel, many end-users of IT staffing services have retained a third party to provide vendor management services to centralize the consultant hiring process and reduce costs.
+Within the retail channel, many end-users of IT staffing services retain a third party to provide vendor management services to centralize the consultant hiring process and reduce costs.
 Under this arrangement, the third-party MSP retains control of the vendor selection and vendor evaluation process, which weakens the relationship built with the client.
 Our lower-cost centralized telesales model and highly efficient offshore recruiting model have better positioned us to respond to the growing use of MSPs.